kgryte/topical.js/README.md

 #### topical.remove( topic )

 Removes a topic and all associated subscribers.
+The topic may be either a `string` or a regular expression.
+For regular expressions, any topics matching the regular expression will be removed.

 ``` javascript
 topical